zama-ai/concrete-ml/docs/advanced-topics/pruning.md

 # Pruning

 Pruning is a method to reduce neural network complexity, usually applied in order to reduce the computation cost or memory size.
-Pruning is used in Concrete-ML to control the size of accumulators in neural networks, thus making them FHE compatible.
-See [here](../getting-started/concepts.md#model-accuracy-considerations-under-fhe-constraints) for an explanation of the accumulator bit-width constraints.
+Pruning is used in Concrete-ML to control the size of accumulators in neural networks, thus making them FHE-compatible.
+See [here](../getting-started/concepts.md#model-accuracy-considerations-under-fhe-constraints) for an explanation of accumulator bit-width constraints.

 ## Overview of pruning in Concrete-ML

-Pruning is used in Concrete-ML for neural networks:
+Pruning is used in Concrete-ML for two types of neural networks:

-1. Built-in [neural networks](../built-in-models/neural-networks.md) include a pruning mechanism that can be parametrized by the user.
+1. Built-in [neural networks](../built-in-models/neural-networks.md) include a pruning mechanism that can be parameterized by the user.
 The pruning type is based on L1-norm.
-To comply with FHE constraints, Concrete-ML uses _unstructured_ pruning , as the aim is not to eliminate neurons or convolutional filters completely, but to decrease their accumulator bit-width.
+To comply with FHE constraints, Concrete-ML uses _unstructured_ pruning, as the aim is not to eliminate neurons or convolutional filters completely, but to decrease their accumulator bit-width.
 1. Custom neural networks, to work well under FHE constraints, should include pruning.
 When implemented with PyTorch, you can use the [framework's pruning mechanism](https://pytorch.org/tutorials/intermediate/pruning_tutorial.html) (e.g.L1-Unstructured) to good effect.

 ## Basics of pruning